 One of the largest assembled flue gas coolers was timely delivered to a Mexican customer due to the enhanced modularisation capabilities of TBWES.
 This saved considerable construction time at the site.
 The overall structure of the flue gas cooler was massive, weighing approximately 1,600 tonnes in total, and hence was supplied in two modules that were assembled at the Mundra manufacturing facility.
-The project faced several challenges, such as assembling five convection modules with a super heater on the base frame with tube expansion, a massive bolted structure with approximately 14,000 bolts, about 3,600-inch diameter welding, and stringent inspection requirements.
+The project faced several challenges, requirements.